inventree/InvenTree.github.io/docs/start/install.md

 A makefile in the root directory provides shortcuts for the installation process, and can also be very useful during development.

+{% include alert.html title="Windows" content="If you are using the Windows operating system, it is reccomended that you use the <a href='https://docs.microsoft.com/en-us/windows/wsl/install-win10'>WSL framework</a>" %}

 ## Requirements

 To install InvenTree you will need the following system components installed: